 In an atmosphere of austerity, public sector organisations should be leading by example on digital transformation.
 Today, there’s a revolutionary opportunity to improve citizen services while simultaneously driving cost-savings.
 However, turning this potential into reality demands scarce digital expertise.

-Today, two-fifths (40%) of public sector organisations lack the skills to deliver on digital transformation.
+Two-fifths (40%) of public sector organisations lack the skills to deliver on digital transformation.
 Meanwhile, almost a quarter (24%) see a shortage of in-house expertise as a major stumbling block to future-ready IT models, such as the cloud.

 As a result, public sector organisations can become locked into a vicious cycle: without the skills to drive transformation, they fall behind on IT innovation—making them less able to attract and retain digital talent in the future.

-The Government’s new Apprenticeship Levy, announced just over a year ago, offers a crucial opportunity to break this cycle, enabling organisations to leap into the future by supercharging their investment in digital skills.
+The Government’s Apprenticeship Levy, announced just over a year ago, offers a crucial opportunity to break this cycle, enabling organisations to leap into the future by supercharging their investment in digital skills.
 Launched in April 2017, this major shake-up required UK businesses with annual wage bills of over £3m to pay 0.5% of their payroll cost into a training fund.
 The Levy was even more significant for public sector organisations, with those employing more than 250 people required to have at least 2.3% of staff start an apprenticeship each year.

 One year on, the public sector is still getting to grips with the Levy’s repercussions.
 While the initiative certainly has the potential to upskill the UK’s workforce and fuel economic growth over the long-term, it also means staff spending more time away from work today—with knock-on implications for recruitment, salaries and more.
 The service has also been criticised for its complexity, with many commentators calling for more clarity and flexibility.